hhandika/segul/README.md

 cargo build --release
 ```

-The different is, for the latter, the executable will be in the `segul` repository: `/target/release/segul`.
+The different is that, for the latter, the executable will be in the `segul` repository: `/target/release/segul`.
 Copy the `segul` binary and then add it to your environment path folder.

 Then, try to call SEGUL: